nhsbsa-data-analytics/personMatchR/README.md

     ## 3 4            4            Exact                1        1
     ## 4 3            <NA>         No Match             0        0

+The match results show exact matches for records 1 and 4 as the only differences were special characters and transposition of names.
+For record 2 the results show a confident match, as although not identical the names were similar enough to pass the confidence thresholds.
+As expected, record 3 does not produce any matches.

 ### Understanding match output: MATCH_COUNT & MATCH_SCORE

 These fields in the output provide context for the match results:

 - MATCH_COUNT
-  - Shows the number of matches found for each record (each match will be included in the output)
+  - Shows the number of matches found for each record (each match will be included in the output).
-  - Where this is greater than one, some additional handling may be required to review
+  - Where this is greater than one, some additional handling may be required to review.
 - MATCH_SCORE
   - Provides a general weighted score for the match which may help compare instances where multiple potential matches are identified.
-  - please note that this is for guide purposes only, and a higher score will not always mean that the match is more likely to be correct.
+  - Please note that this is for guide purposes only, and a higher score will not always mean that the match is more likely to be correct.
     Weightings for each part of the matching can be adjusted using parameters in the function call.